AngelRionCervi/VengarlJs/README.md

 `);
 ```

-(It would be cool to have this behavior as default, but I can't find a way to make this work without rewriting all the css rules every time a class is regenrated).
+(It would be cool to have this behavior as default, but I can't find a way to make this work without rewriting all the css rules of the component every time a class is regenrated).

 ### rawCss

-As the name implies, it allows to inject raw css to the component's style tag.
+As the name implies, it allows to inject raw css to the component's style element.

 ```typescript
 rawCss`